muratko357/Portfolio/README.md

 _Tools: Python, numpy, pandas, os, sys, scipy, imageio, matplotlib, tersorflow, pprint_

-I have implemented the Neural Style Transfer(NST) NST algoritm to generate a novel artistic image of the Louvre museum in Paris in the style of a painting by Claude Monet.
-The algoritm uses a previously trained 19-layer version of the VGG network.
-Therefore, the network model has already been trained on the very large ImageNet database, and thus has learned to recognize a variety of low level features (at the shallower layers) and high level features (at the deeper layers).
-The algoritm of this project has successfully transferred this learning for the puropose of this project.
+I implemented the Neural Style Transfer (NST) algorithm to generate an artistic image of the Louvre museum in Paris in the style of a Claude Monet painting.
+The algorithm uses a pre-trained 19-layer VGG network model.
 <br/>